 Rigid, inflexible rules are no way to parent.
 This goes beyond co-parenting.
 Flexibility means you actively work with the other parent to modify parenting schedules when the situation reasonably calls for it.
 It also means giving older children, typically older teenagers, flexibility outside of the court ordered parenting schedule.

 What is your next step when planning for divorce?

 This article hopefully helped put into perspective the subject of planning for divorce with children.

 You are not finished.
 You are now ready for the next step.

 There is no substitute for great legal advice.
 That advice is a phone call away.
 We have offices in Orange County and Los Angeles.
 We are available for an affordable, initial strategy session.
 Do not let the stress of a potential divorce unbalance your life.
 We can help you make smart choices.

 Ready to learn more?
-Click on the link below to learn about planning for an amicable divorce.
+Check out our page on planning for an amicable divorce.